Motorcycle Insurance 101: First Time Riders

 What to Consider with Motorcycle Insurance

 When considering a bike as your mode of transportation, insurance should always be the first step you take.
 A motorcycle, while convenient, can be somewhat of a risk to ride.
 One should think about the potential risk of damages to the bike, accidents, repairs, and even your potential injuries.
-If you decide to purchase a motorcycle that is equipped for more than one rider, you must have insurance that could cover both riders.
+If you decide to purchase a motorcycle for more than one rider, you must have insurance that could cover both riders.
 To avoid any lack of coverage, do not simply purchase the cheapest policy.

 Hit The Road

 Now that you have chosen your insurance policy, there are a few things to keep in mind before you hop on your bike.
 Motorcycle laws can vary by state.
-For instance, lane splitting is permitted in only one state: California.
+For instance, lane splitting is only permitted in one state: California.
 As you become an experienced rider, you may want to add to your insurance policy.
 Additions can include bodily injury liability, personal property insurance, and guest passenger coverage.
 Not to mention, you can expand your policy to cover multiple bikes.